 The Folders Pane is where you look for your photos.
 It contains a list of all disk drives, mounted drives, server shares and cloud storage services on your computer.
-The Folders Pane has three components, Cataloged Folders, Local Drives, and Cloud Storage; clicking on an item in any of these sections will display the contents of that folder in the Preview area.
+The Folders Pane has three components, Indexed Folders, Local Drives, and Cloud Storage; clicking on an item in any of these sections will display the contents of that folder in the Preview area.

-Cataloged Folders

-A cataloged folder is a shortcut for your favorite or most-used folders of photos.
-A folder designated as cataloged is cached in the background to improve the speed of loading those folders (and subfolders) and their photos, making it ideal for portfolios, your best photos, or your primary library of photos.
+The Folders pane is broken into three categories: indexed, Local Drives, and Cloud Storage indexed is cached in the background to improve the speed of loading those folders (and subfolders) and their photos, making it ideal for portfolios, your best photos, or your primary library of photos.